jlondonobo/jlondonobo/README.md

 <h1 align="center">Hi 👋, I’m Jose  </center></h1>

 I'm a 23-year-old Data Scientist from Medellín, Colombia 🇨🇴.
-I'm currently working at [Human Living Data](https://humanld.io/).
+I'm currently working at [Human Living Data](https://www.humanld.io/home).
 For the past 2 years, we have been working hand in hand 🤝🏻 with decision-makers from national and international companies to help them design strategies that make an impact.
-I've led efforts in areas such as Customer Segmentation, Data Pipeline Design, API Integrations, and Natural Language Processing.
+I've led efforts in areas such as customer segmentation, pipeline design, API integrations, and Natural Language Processing (NLP).

-Currently, you will find me leading advanced analytics projects, or developing tools to make our teams more efficient 🚀.
+Currently, you will find me leading advanced analytics projects, or developing tools that make our teams more efficient 🚀.
+Find more details about my work in my [personal site](https://joselondono.co/).

 <div align="center">
 <h2>Let's connect</h2>